 The designer of the Lazair, Dale Kramer, was an aeronautical engineering student at the University of Toronto when he attended the Oshkosh EAA convention in 1977.
 He was very impressed with the potential of the ultralight aircraft designs that he saw there and returned with a Superfloater glider kit.
 Convinced that improvements to the design were possible, Kramer started with a blank sheet of paper and designed a completely new aircraft, even going so far as to design a custom airfoil for it.

 The design features a constant taper wing with a progressive and constant washout from root to tip.
 Combined with an airfoil that is cambered with concave portions on both the top and bottom surfaces, this produced an aircraft with optimized low-speed handling and very gentle stall characteristics.
 The wing is constructed from an aluminum “D” cell leading edge, foam ribs and an aluminum tubular trailing edge.
 The aircraft also featured some of the first winglets used on light aircraft.

-The very long wing made the Lazair a good glider, giving it a 12:1 or sometimes 13:1 glide ratio.
+The very long wing made the Lazair a good glider giving it a 12:1 or sometimes 13:1 glide ratio.
 Because it is so light it could be soared in even light thermal conditions.
 At 25 mph with the engines off the plane descends at a very gentle 170 fpm if there is no thermal lift.